antarctica/ansible-apache-php/README.md

 ## Overview

 * Installs Apache-PHP module package
+* Installs PHP Apache module
-* Explicitly enables the `mcrypt` module (others are auto-enabled) for the apache environment
+* Explicitly enables the `mcrypt` module (others are auto-enabled) for the Apache SAPI
-* Configures the `php.ini` file for the Apache interface.
+* Configures the `php.ini` file for the Apache SAPI.

 ## Availability